andela-Kshittu/fpl-api-node/README.md

 # fpl-api-node
-A simple node wrapper for the fantasy.premierleague restful web api
+A simple node wrapper for the fantasy.premierleague.com restful web api

 ## Usage
 ```js